kihiukiragu/helpers/database/README.md

   ```
   sudo pg_dropcluster 17 main --stop
   ```
-- Upgrade databases on cluster 15:
+- Upgrade databases on cluster 15 (this will upgrade 15 to any newer version eg 17):
   ```
   sudo pg_upgradecluster 15 main
   ```